 In the meltdown of the newspaper industry, the involvement of journalists could be a deal for media companies to share both risks and chance with their content creators.

 Forbes pays less than a penny for each visit on a story, but a dime for a each returning visit.
 So, the journalists benefit from creating a community by sticking to big subjects, answering comments, setting links to peers, and by staying up to date on what entrepreneurial journalism needs to survive.

-The Media Entrepreneur blog is a platform to show, explain and evaluate new ideas to respond to the increasing challenges news media companies face today.
-The blog's author is Pit Gottschalk, managing director of content management at Axel Springer in Germany and a member of the INMA Board of Directors.
+The Media Entrepreneur blog is a platform to show, explain, and evaluate new ideas to respond to the increasing challenges news media companies face today.
+The blog's author is Pit Gottschalk, former managing director of content management at Axel Springer in Germany and now editor-in-chief at Germany’s leading newspaper company, Funke Media Group.
+He is also a member of the INMA Board of Directors.
 Looking at advertising, content, audiences, human resources, and trends, this blog delivers a meaningful context about what is really important and deserves a closer look at, always considering the needs of our peers in the news industry and contributing to the public discussions of INMA conferences worldwide.